POMA 2021 Conference Recap

-The time was spent in several seminars learning about social media marketing, making connections and partnerships and working the best utilization of our POMA membership.
-We also had a half day mini trade show where we and other corporate partners displayed our wares while media folks came around and got to know us and our products.
+The time was spent in several seminars learning about social media marketing, making connections and partnerships.
+We worked to get the best utilization of our POMA membership.
+Then we had a half day mini trade show where we and other corporate partners displayed our wares.
+During this the media folks came around and got to know us and our products.

 Thursday we spent half a day at the Strategic Edge gun range and had a host of media and industry folks come by and try our stuff out on the live fire range.
 We had a great time at the range and burned up 500 rounds of ammo.